travis-ci/docs-travis-ci-com/user/billing-overview.md

 See [credit costs associated with usage-based plan](#credit-costs-associated-with-usage-based-plans) for exact values.

 > If you run a Linux build in usage model, it'll cost you 10 credits.
 If you run a Linux build under a concurrency plan, you do not need credits, as the subscription covers the cost.
-However, if you decide to run a Linux build using the `large` instance size, you will need, in both cases, 20 credits per every started build minutes (2 x 10 credits).
+However, if you decide to run a Linux build using the `large` instance size, you will need, in both cases, 20 credits per every started build minute (2 x 10 credits).

 ## GPU VM Instance Sizes and Credit Cost for GPU builds